Remi-Gau/check_my_code/README.md

 Also because octave does not have a linter, so this will only work with matlab. 😭

 ## Automation

+_Because we don't brush our teeth just the day before we go to the dentist._

 If the `check_my_code` function is in the matlab path, you can automate its usage if you use Git for your project.